xuan-gao530/ooad-project/Project3-Carstore system/README.md

 ## File
 1.output file :printout.txt
 2.PDF file: UML Diagram
+To simplify the diagram, we omit some details attributes such as some lists.

 ## Description of program design
 We has 3 parts: cars,customers and store.